wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 That specifies whether the event handler has a `stopPropagation()` call within it.

-If you modify the window event to include `event.stopPropagation()` and then console.logged `event.bubbles`, it would retun false.
+If you modify the window event to include `event.stopPropagation()` and then console.logged `event.bubbles`, it would return false.

 Let's go over one last thing.